mchalupa/dg/README.md

 * `llvm-dg-dump`      - Dump the dependence graph for given program to graphviz format (to stdout)
 * `llvm-pta-dump`     - dump pointer subgraph and results of the points-to analysis to stdout
 * `llvm-dda-dump`     - display data dependencies between instructions in a llvm bitcode
+* `llvm-cg-dump`      - dump call graph of the given LLVM bitcode (based on pointer analysis)
 * `llvmdg-show`       - wrapper for llvm-dg-dump that displays the dependence graph in dot
 * `llvmdda-dump`      - wrapper for llvm-dda-dump that displays data dependencies in dot
 * `pta-show`          - wrapper for llvm-pta-dump that prints the PS in grapviz to pdf